Chance encounter in Idaho wilderness led to abducted teenage girl's rescue

 The case began when the charred bodies of Anderson's mother, Christina Anderson, 44, and the teen's 8-year-old brother, Ethan Anderson, were found in DiMaggio's burning house outside San Diego, near the Mexico border.

 DiMaggio was close to the family.
-Christina Anderson's husband, Brett Anderson, has described him as a best friend and said the children thought of him as
+Christina Anderson's husband, Brett Anderson, has described him as a best friend and said the children thought of him as an uncle.

 Authorities have said DiMaggio had an "unusual infatuation" with Hannah, although the father said he never saw any strange behavior.